hackclub/hackclub/workshops/dashboard/README.md

 }
 ```

-Lastly, before we close out of our `app.js` file, make sure to call your functions!
+Lastly, before we close out of our `app.js` file, make sure to call all your functions!

 ```js
 loadDate();